maxtybar/maxtybar/README.md

 <h1 align="center"> Hi, I'm Maksim (Max) Tybar </h1>
 <h3 align="center">I'm a Cloud Architect and Software Developer from Seattle, WA</h3>

 I'm a software engineer and solutions developer with over 3 years of professional experience 💻.
-I am specializing in designing and building scalable backend applications using cloud hosting providers ☁️.
+I am specializing in designing and building scalable backend applications ☁️.
 I am an AWS Certified Machine Learning and an AWS Certified Solution Architect Professional 🧠.
 I possess strong technical software development skills through my work as a Java backend engineer as well as soft skills through communicating with C-suite executives and advising on building cloud-centric applications at Amazon Web Services (AWS) 👨🏻‍💻.

 <br>